California's Infamous Stage Robber

 The legend begins on a mountain pass called Funk Hill in Calaveras County, four miles outside of Copperopolis, California, on July 26, 1875.
 A man appeared before Wells Fargo stage driver John Shine (later a U.S. marshal and a California state senator).
 The man wore a long, soiled duster over his clothes, and covering his head was a flour sack with holes that had been cut for eyes.
 The man carried a double-barrel 12 gauge shotgun and a Henry rifle hung over his shoulder1.

-1 This is the only robbery that Bart carried more than just a shotgun.
-After the robbery Bart stopped at a farm asking for directions and sold the Henry rifle to the farmers wife for $10.00.
+After the robbery Bart stopped at a farm asking for directions and sold the Henry rifle to the farmers

 2 One of the two men on the stage was one of the owners, John Olive.
 The other passenger was a young miner.
-When Bart stopped the stage the young miner went for his gun but John Olive grabbed his wrist and foced the gun to the floor.
-He said to the young miner "Put that damned thing away, do you want to get us all killed."

-3 There was sort of an unwritten rule between drivers and robbers that if the driver said there was no treasure box on the stage the robber would not press the issue.
-However, if the robber found out later that the driver had lied, the next time the robber causht up to the driver, he probably would shoot him.
+3 There was sort of an unwritten rule between drivers and robbers that if the driver said there was no treasure

 The legend was born; Black Bart had committed his first robbery.